Food in Iceland: 9 Must-Try Dishes During Your Iceland Trip

 When you’re dining out during your trip to Iceland, look for Icelandic fresh fish on the menus.
 You can usually find fresh fish that was caught as recently as the same day.
 Popular types of Icelandic fish include wolffish (sometimes called the Atlantic catfish), cod, dealfish, the Greenland shark and three types of salmon species, including Arctic char, Atlantic salmon and brown trout (which, yes, is actually salmon).

 For a fish-based snack to take on the go, try hardfiskur, which translates to “hard fish,” made from fish cured in the fresh air.
 You can eat it a little like you would beef jerky and you can find it at just about every supermarket.

 2. A Healthy Choice: Skyr

-You may already be familiar with skyr, or a type of Icelandic dairy product that’s a little bit like yogurt and a little bit like cottage cheese, and even a little bit like Greek yogurt or creme fraiche.
+You may already be familiar with skyr, or a type of Icelandic dairy product that’s a little bit like yoghurt and a little bit like cottage cheese, and even a little bit like Greek yoghurt or creme fraiche.
 You can find it in many supermarkets around the world.
 Often served with jam or sugar, it’s great with an accompaniment, but also delicious plain.

 But while Greek yogurt is a bit of a newer fad among health food fans, skyr is a traditional Icelandic food that’s been around for a while.
 In fact, you can see historic skyr at the National Museum of Iceland, where the museum displays three jars of ancient skyr leftover from the earliest Icelanders!
 That ancient skyr dates back to more than a thousand years.